videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

         break;
       }
     }
-    //Add Listener to the participant which will update start or stop the video stream of the participant participant.addEventListener(new ParticipantEventListener() {
+    // add Listener to the participant which will update start or stop the video stream of that participant participant.addEventListener(new ParticipantEventListener() {
       @Override
       public void onStreamEnabled(Stream stream) {